jupyterhub/jupyterhub/docs/source/contributing/tests.rst

 ==================

 #.
 Make sure you have completed :ref:`contributing/setup`.
 Once completed, you should be able
    to run ``jupyterhub`` on your command line and access JupyterHub from your browser at http://localhost:8000.
-By doing this, it is ensured that the dev environment is properly set up for tests to run.
+Being able to run and access `jupyterhub` should mean that the dev environment is properly set up for tests to run.

 #.
 You can run all tests in JupyterHub